 For larger community events, try putting big sheets of paper on the wall with things like ‘learned something’ or ‘tried something new’ or ‘first time I’ve come to an event’ and ask people to put a sticker on to show their feedback.
 You could do an online survey sent after the event or use social media to ask what people thought and record the responses.

-Your project will probably have direct beneficiaries (the people who use the project) and indirect beneficiaries (for example, their family).
-You only need to collect and record data on your direct beneficiaries, unless indirect beneficiaries are important to achieving your project’s outcomes.
+Your project will probably have direct participants (the people who use the project) and indirect participants (for example, their family).
+You only need to collect and record data on your direct participants, unless indirect participants are important to achieving your project’s outcomes.

 We don’t expect you to collect information from everyone but you’ll need to have enough evidence to provide reliable figures about the people benefiting from your project.